smarthomej/addons/bundles/org.smarthomej.binding.tcpudp/README.md

 - `192.168.0.*:*` accepts values from every host with an address that matches `192.168.0.*` from every port
 - `*:4444` accepts values from every host but only if the SENDING port matches `4444`

-Usually it is a good idea to use `*` for the sending port because this usually can't be controlled.
+In most setups it is a good idea to use `*` for the sending port because this usually can't be controlled.

-### Additional parameters for channel-types `color`, `color-receiver`
+### Additional parameters for channel-types `color`, `receiver-color`

 | parameter               | optional | default     | description |
 |-------------------------|----------|-------------|-------------|